 I’ve just had a Durolane injection into my knee.
 Do I have to wait before having an Arthrosamid injection?

-Can you have Arthrosamid gel injected without imaging?
+Can Arthrosamid gel be injected without imaging?

 Why are prophylactic antibiotics recommended?